2014 WS Runners,

 TUESDAY and WEDNESDAY June 24-25, 2014

 10:00 a.m.
-Western States Welcome, followed by Trek to Emigrant Pass (Mo Livermore and Tony Rossmann): Celebrate your Western States adventure!
-Join Race Director Craig Thornley, WSER trustees, key volunteers, and race veterans beneath the Start Line arch.
-Then run, walk or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
+TREK TO EMIGRANT PASS (Mo Livermore and Tony Rossmann) ~ Gather at the Start Line Arch.
+Run, walk or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
 Wear layered clothing and trail shoes.
-Short program will begin on the summit at noon.
+Short program will begin at Watson Monument at high noon.

 Please note: A climb of 2,550 feet in four miles to an elevation of 8,750 feet, the trek to the summit can take up to two hours.
 Walking distance to Emigrant Pass from High Camp, the terminus of the tram, is about one mile (550 feet of altitude gain).
 In snow years, an alternate site on the mountain may be used.

 9:00 a.m. – 1:00 p.m.
-Race Registration: Located near the Start Line at the Olympic Plaza.
+RACE REGISTRATION ~ located near the Start Line Arch at the Olympic Plaza.
 Attendance by all runners is mandatory.

 1:30 p.m.
-Race meeting: At the Squaw Valley Conference Center.
+RACE MEETING ~ at the Squaw Valley Conference Center.
 Attendance by all runners is mandatory.
-Bring a chair.

 SUNDAY, JUNE 29, 2014

 8 a.m. – Noon.
-Breakfast served at the Finish Line.
-Free to all entrants.
-Donations appreciated for non-runners.
+CELEBRATION BREAKFAST ~ served at the Finish Line.
+Free to all entrants and volunteers.
+Crews, pacers, families and fans welcome; donations appreciated.

 Drop bags must be claimed by 3:00 p.m., Sunday.
 Drop bags are located on the infield of the Placer High School track (the Finish Line).
 Any drop bags remaining at the track following the event will be disposed of.
 There are no exceptions to this rule.
 DO NOT leave valuables in your drop bags.